Yashvanth21/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

-# Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit

-# Implementation-of-Half-Adder-and-Full-Adder-circuit
+## Name: Yashvanth K
+## Reference number:23011613
+# Exp 03 Implementation of Half Adder and Full Adder circuit
 ### AIM:
 To design a half adder and full adder circuit and verify its truth table in Quartus using Verilog programming.

 ### Equipments Required:
 Hardware – PCs, Cyclone II , USB flasher

 Software – Quartus prime
-Theory
+## Theory
 Adders are digital circuits that carry out addition of numbers.

 ### Half Adder